Advertiser Disclosure

 We peg these to around $118 since each United Club pass costs $59.

-7. Get Priority Boarding ($50)
+9. Get Priority Boarding ($50)

 Flights are often very full these days, and the situation on United Airlines is no different.
-With the United Explorer card, you will receive priority boarding access to help ensure there is overhead space for your carry-on bag.
+With the United Explorer card, you will receive priority boarding access to help ensure overhead space for your carry-on bag.

-This benefit can be particularly useful if you have a tight connection or obligations shortly after arrival such as a meeting.
+This benefit can be particularly useful if you have a tight connection or obligations shortly after arrival, such as a meeting.

 We estimate the value of priority boarding to be around $50, though your time (and sanity) might be more valuable than that.

-8. 25% Back on Inflight Purchases ($25)
+10. 25% Back on Inflight Purchases ($25)

 Get 25% back on United inflight Wi-Fi, food, and drinks.

-9. Elite Status Spend Waiver ($100)
+11. Elite Status Spend Waiver ($100)

 United credit cardholders can earn Premier Qualifying Points (PQP) through their annual credit card spending and can apply this earned PQP toward Premier 1K status.

-The United Explorer card earns 25 PQP for every $500 spent, up to 1,000 PQP in a calendar year.
+The United Explorer card earns 1 PQP for every $20 spent, up to 1,000 PQP in a calendar year.

 Hot Tip: Other Chase United credit cards have varying PQP earning capabilities — visit United’s MileagePlus cardmember update page for more details and terms and conditions.